 Absolutely lush.
 He’s not wrong.

 The mash is made in the same way as batch #2.
 In this instance, the organic heritage grain used for this batch was harvested in the Autumn of 2017, just after the distillery’s opening.

 I have to say, I was so excited to try those and they have just blown me away with how beautiful they are.
 Soft and round, full of incredibly well thought out and put together character.
 From conception to execution, these spirits are the result of meticulous care and conscientious work that spills over with integrity.

 And right now TOAD are operating under the full steam of their momentum.
 They’ve released batch #4, ‘The Graduate’.
 Another nod to Oxford and it’s expansive history in esteemed education.
 It’s the highest abv yet, 51.3% and it is suggested that it can be enjoyed neat, with a dash of water or in classic whisky cocktails.
 Francisco Rosa commented to say “With it’s Oxford origins, this whisky perfectly captures the exuberant energy of out distillery, as well as the value and significance of what we are achieving at the Oxford Artisan Distillery.
 This is Oxford Rye Whisky post-education.”

 Other than the Oxford Rye, these batches are limited edition so if you want some, I’d suggest you move quickly.
-Batch #2 has gone but batches #3 and #4 are available on their site at the moment.
+There are a handful left of Batch #2 on Amazon, and batches #3 and #4 are available on the TOAD website at the moment.
 To be honest, I’d get myself over to their website anyway.
 They have got so much on there!
 Lots of amazing products and info on what they do, and how they do it!
 It’s a fantastic resource and really interesting for anyone wishing to learn more about farming and sustainability in the distilling world.
 They also do distillery tours and I know I for one am itching to go!
 Maybe I’ll see you there.